DrupalizeMe/drupal7-psdtotheme-series/presentations/slides/02-pattern-libraries.md

 <!-- .slide: data-background-position="top left" -->
 <!-- .slide: data-state="bgimage" -->

-Note: a static site generator (PHP + Mustache templates) which has all of your patterns / components broken down.
+Note: A static site generator (PHP + Mustache templates) which has all of your patterns / components broken down.
 Used for rapid prototyping, but not necessarily your final build.
-HTML elements = atoms; Sub-components = molecules; Components = organizisms; templates; pages.
+HTML elements, colors, and fonts = atoms; Sub-components = molecules; Components = organizisms; templates; pages.
 You might want to use a tool like this to prototype your components, or you might want to develop your own.

 ---------------------------------------
 ## [Yahoo Design Pattern Library](http://developer.yahoo.com/ypatterns/)